achacha/freeCGI/README.txt

-This project was created in 1994 and has gone through some fixes and updates, the interface and class names have not changed for over 16 years to provide consistency.
+This project was created in 1994 and has gone through some fixes and updates, the interface and class names have not changed for over the years to provide consistency.
 The code was originally written using Microsoft Visual Studio 1.0.
 When written it was the only C++ class hierarchy that was object oriented.
 It was called ACGI++.
+There was also a Visual Basic component, which proved a bit difficult to support and very few people used VB for CGIs, thus is went away.

 In the early 90s, I was working on high speed internet applications but majority of implementations were in perl.
 Perl as a script language